|

 Established new plants and subsidiaries in Korea, Taiwan and China

-Formed a capital tie-up with Tokyo Electric (now Toshiba)
+Formed a capital tie-up with Tokyo Electric (current Toshiba)

-Resumed production to meet consumer needs and developed new demand for corrugated board used to package frozen whale meat and canned foods
+Resumed production to meet consumer needs and developed new demand for corrugated boxes for frozen whale meat and canned foods

 Obtained a listing at stock exchange and increased capital to ¥10 million